QDucasse/axidma/README.md

 # AXI DMA test

-This project sets up the AXI-DMA IP in a vivado design.
+This project sets up the AXI-DMA IP in a vivado design, showing how to self-test and use the S2MM channel only with an asynchronous FIFO.
 It is built and versioned using [vivgit](https://github.com/QDucasse/vivgit).

+### Project Description

+Two projects are present in this repository:
+- `axidma`: a selftest module that links the MM2S into a FIFO back into S2MM and compares both results
+- `s2mm_async_ila`: this project uses a pattern generator feeding the FIFO in an asynchronous manner (from the AXI), with only the S2MM channel active.
+It sets up two ILA probes on both AXI connections to see their evolution.

 ### Installation